 - camping (defined as physically setting up a camp, caravan or tent and the act of sleeping in a vehicle) overnight on a road or road related area

 - carrying out vehicle maintenance on a road, except for minor emergency repairs, such as changing a battery or tyre.

 Permanent lane or road closure

-- Your application is forwarded to Council for assessment.
+Your application will be forwarded to Council for assessment.
 The government may also seek views from other agencies it may think are relevant.

-Council is making it easier for residents to set up a verge garden on their street verge.
-The verge garden guidelines assists residents with requirements to establish their garden.
+Council is making it easier for residents to set up verge gardens on the footpath.
+Verge garden guidelines assist residents with requirements to establish a garden.